-You’re going to have to find a skill that you enjoy in order to be a happy, successful freelancer.
-This post will explain how to find that magical but elusive skill.
+You're going to have to find a skill that you enjoy in order to be a happy, successful freelancer.
+This post will help you how to find that magical but elusive skill.

 All of that is going to be a lot of hard work.
 From learning a skill, to figuring out how to sell it as a service when the world is full of competitors who are better than you, to making sure you pay the right amount of tax to the government - freelancing is not easy.
 This is one of the reasons that there are more employed people than self-employed people in the world.
 If it's going to be hard, you had better enjoy it at least!

 First, what do I mean by skill: It's something you learn to do, a task or series of task, that you get better at with repetition.
 To narrow it down further, we're after marketable skills, skills that society finds useful because they can produce something of value.
 So there is a balance to be struck here: You need to enjoy it, but it has to be something that a business or consumer will pay for.
 In general, I encourage you to place more importance on what it is that you enjoy.
 But you also need to be realistic about your chances of making a successful career out of it; after all we are talking about your livelihood here, the way in which you are going to pay your bills and your rent, go on holidays, and possibly start and look after a family down the line.
 If you're in doubt about your odds of starting a career out of a certain skill, turn to the internet for advice, and find people who are practicing this skill as a career and talk to them.